-An absolute duty will bind the Consultant, both during and after the contractual period, to maintain and safeguard the confidentiality of information that the Consultant will be entrusted with or exposed to during the assignment under this Agreement.
+The Consultant will be bound by an absolute duty, both during and after the contractual period, to maintain and safeguard the confidentiality of information that the Consultant will be entrusted with or exposed to during the assignment under this Agreement.

-8.0.
 Duration of the Assignment

-The Consultant will be expected to work within a period of 25 days from the day of signing the contract (This may require putting in extra hours over some weekends).
+The consultant will be expected to work within a period of 25 days from the day of signing the contract.
 There is room to discuss timelines further with the successful consultant but within reasonable limit.

-9.0.
 Duty Station

-The Consultant will undertake a distance mode of working based on the agreed work plan and methodology.
-The Consultant is expected to use his/her own computer and other equipment required for the task.
+The consultant will undertake a distance mode of working based on the agreed work-plan and methodology.
+The consultant is expected to use his/her own computer and other equipment required for the task.

-10.0.
 Reporting Mechanism

-The Consultant will report to the co-chairs of the APAD Working Group on Addressing Common Challenges and Cooperation Mechanisms by providing the following:
+The Consultant will report to the co-chairs of the APAD Working Group on Emergency Preparedness by providing the following:

 - 1. An inception report within 3 days from the date of signing the contract, containing his/her understanding of the TORs, the work plan, methodology and the list of stakeholders who will be consulted. - 2.
-A progress report with the zero-draft cross-border collaboration guidelines within 18 days from the date of signing the contract. - 3.
-Final draft cross-border collaboration guideline within 18 days from the date of signing the contract. - 4.
-A concept-note of a tangible initiative of engaging APADs in the APAC 2022 within 18 days from the date of signing this contract. - 5.
-A final report on this assignment within 25 days from the date of signing the contract.
+A progress report with the zero-draft guideline within 18 days from the date of signing the - 3.
+Final draft guideline within 18 days from the date of signing the contract. - 4.
+A final report on the exercise of developing the draft disaster guidelines within 25 days from the date of signing the contract.

-11.0.
 Modalities of Payment

-The modalities of payment of this Consultancy will be based on the rules and regulations of the Procurement Unit of the African Wildlife Foundation.
+The modalities for the payment of this consultant will be based on the rules and regulations of the Procurement Unit of the African Wildlife Foundation.

-12.0.
 Submission of Application

-Technical and financial proposals must be submitted via email in pdf format showing each the nature of the offer concerned (technical or financial offer), and the firm's name and both put in sub folder marked as follow: "Provision of consultancy services for the Development of Emergency Preparedness and Response Policy Guidelines for Africa's Protected Areas." not later than 25th January 2022, 06:00 PM (Nairobi time) to eoeri@awf.org and copy FKumah@awf.org and ianangwe@awf.org.
+Technical and financial proposals must be submitted via email in pdf format showing each the nature of the offer concerned (technical or financial offer), and the firm's name and both put in sub folder marked as follow: "Provision of consultancy services for the Development of Emergency Preparedness and Response Policy Guidelines for Africa's Protected Areas." not later than 15th January 2022, 06:00 PM (Nairobi time) to eoeri@awf.org and copy-feumah@awf.org and ianangwe@awf.org.

-13.0.
 Supplier Compliance, Code of Conduct, Conflict of Interest